I wanted to check out interesting furnishings and decor, so we went to Tiendesitas.

 Hope our next visit is better!

 I’m really hoping it’s because of all these renovations going on, but Tiendesitas now leaves me a little confused.
 There were more interesting things when I was here last, and I couldn’t find them anymore.
-Plus, it’s like our coffee didn’t have any caffeine, it was a real damper.
+Plus, it’s like our coffee didn’t have any caffeine at all, it sucked.

 I do appreciate that the buildings are now air-conditioned and that there are more parking spaces.
-If it’s not super crowded, I think it’s an awesome place for Christmas gift shopping.
-There are a lot of options and at reasonable prices.
+It’s also a good place for Christmas gift shopping since there are bazaar items and overruns, and you can haggle for discounts.

 Tiendesitas is supposed to have great food options, too, but I’ll chalk that up for next time.
 When it comes to food discoveries though, my find isn’t actually here but in the SM next door.
 If you have some groceries to get before heading home from a day in Tiendesitas, be sure to try this place while you’re there!
 Read all about it in the next post 🙂